Hearing Impaired Students' Guide for Academics

 - All can speak and hear, but many may prefer signing

 - Some may ask for an interpreter for certain classes (especially if the language is difficult for the student to hear.
 I.e. History, classes with films, philosophy, law, mathematics, science, or any class that is outside the student's knowledge)

-Tips with a CI student: They have very similar needs to those with hearing aids.
+They have very similar needs to those with hearing aids.

 - Deaf Children Australia - Are You Being Heard?
 Booklet

 - Discussions: when being asked a question, ensure the answer is repeated for the hearing impaired student(s)

 - Handy hints for body language face communication, visual aids, noisy environments, group discussions.

 - It also lists how you can detect a person being deaf.

 - University of Melbourne - Student Equity and Disability Support